 Annapolis newsroom shooting sparks lawmakers' calls to 'end the violence'

-As reports of a shooting outside the Capital Gazette newsroom in Annapolis, Maryland, unfolded Thursday afternoon, lawmakers urged for an “end [to] the violence.”
+President Trump said his "thoughts and prayers" were with the victims of the shooting outside the Capital Gazette newsroom in Annapolis, Maryland, Thursday afternoon.

-Anne Arundel Sheriff Ron Bateman told Fox News a suspect was in custody after shots were fired and multiple deaths were reported.
+As reports of the shooting unfolded, lawmakers took to social media to urge for an "end [to] the violence."
+Several people died in the shooting, officials said.
+Anne Arundel Sheriff Ron Bateman told Fox News a suspect was in custody after shots were fired.

 Maryland Gov. Larry Hogan, a Republican, said he was “absolutely devastated” by the tragedy.